continuouspipe/continuouspipe/documentation/content/configuration/endpoints.md

 ### Installation

 ContinuousPipe currently provides no way to create the Nginx Ingress controller - this needs to be done as a manual step when setting up your Kubernetes cluster.
 Once the Ingress is deployed, it will be assigned an IP address from a random pool, which will then be static for the lifetime of the Ingress.
+The IP address of the manually deployed Ingress then needs to be set up in a DNS rule so that it is associated with your domain, unless you are using [Cloudflare integration](#nginx-ingress-with-cloudflare-ssl).

-In order to use the Nginx Ingress, the IP address of the manually deployed Ingress then needs to be set up in a DNS rule so that it is associated with your domain.
-This will need to be a wildcard DNS rule to support the ContinuousPipe host suffix functionality, which creates a domain name dynamically by concatenating a host suffix with the deployed branch name.
+**Instructions for deploying the Ingress and retrieving the IP address for use in DNS are available here:** https://github.com/continuouspipe/nginx-ingress-controller.

 ### ContinuousPipe Modifications